jamakyework/GymBuddy/readme.md

 * [x] css for modal
 * [x] Indicate who is logged in
 * [/]make a page for redirect to unauthorized (403 page)(currently redirects to login if unauthorized)
+* []confirm dialog both that asks if user will like to continue adding workouts or go to view workouts change to indicate that workout/exercise has been saved(so maybe an alert(sweet alerts?))

 ##To Do:
 --------